darksoil-studio/linked-devices-zome/docs/setup.md

 contextElement.store = store;
 ```

+> [!NOTE]
-> You can read more about the context pattern [here](https://darksoil.studio/tnesh-stack/guides/custom-elements#Context).
+> You can read more about the context pattern [here](https://darksoil.studio/tnesh-stack/guides/custom-elements#context).

+> [!NOTE]
+> Go to [this page](https://darksoil.studio/tnesh-stack/integrating-with-frameworks/), to see examples on integrating this module in each javascript framework.

-5. [Choose which elements you need](/elements) and import them like this:
+5. [Choose which elements you need](/elements/link-devices-recipient.md) and import them like this:

 ```js
 import "@darksoil-studio/linked-devices-zome/dist/elements/linked-devices-context.js";